-Students will be expected to read carefully and respond usefully in writing to each other's work.
-Development of critical skills, the ability to suggest ways to improve and generate more work for others is an important component of this workshop, because it usually precedes the capacity to apply these same skills to one's own work.
-Students are also required to provide two copies of a one paragraph to one page long, double-spaced written commentary for each submission critiqued (one for the instructor and one for the student whose work is being discussed).
+Students are also required to critique and edit their colleagues' work with care and in some detail, providing two copies of a one paragraph to one page long, double-spaced written commentary for each submission critiqued (one for the instructor and one for the student whose work is being discussed).
 These critiques are due on the evening of the class discussion.
-Students will also present one detailed critique of another student's work in class.